arturmpinho/Dusty-Lantern/testing.md

 To delete an auction or product these functions get that specific auction/product and delete it from the DB.
 This is not done without a prior reconfirmation displayed through a modal.

-If the superuser decides to edit the auction/product, he/she is redirected to the specific form, which is being prepolupated with the current info stored in the DB.
-On change of the forms and submiting the forms, the new info is stored in the DB and the user redirected to the respective DataTable with a nice message confirming the editing was susscessfuly.
+If the superuser decides to edit the auction/product, he/she is redirected to the specific form, which is being prepopulated with the current info stored in the DB.
+On change of the forms and submitting the forms, the new info is stored in the DB and the user redirected to the respective DataTable with a nice message confirming the editing was successfully.
 If not, an error message is displayed.

 Still during the editing, a form validation of the required fields is done, not allowing the user to proceed without completing these.